 The sense of having your freedom, mobility, and safety put in jeopardy can be a lot to consider for you and your family.
 However, this is not an excuse for only focusing on this area of the case once your divorce begins.
 Rather, once you have positioned yourself in a safe place you can begin to focus on the other areas of the case that we had just walked through.
 Child custody is one area of your case that is directly related to the abuse that you have been receiving.
 It is very likely that if the abuse is substantiated in court that your spouse and Co-parent will suffer in terms of not being able to have as much time with the kids as you do.
 Another consideration is that your Co-parent will not be able to engage in unsupervised custody of your children for some time due to their abusive behavior.

-This is all the more reason for you to take fast action against your abusive spouse in not wait idly by.
+This is all the more reason for you to take fast action against your abusive spouse in not waiting idly by.
 It can be overwhelming two half two ask for a protective order, temporary restraining order, or temporary orders against your spouse and Co-parent.
 However, you should hold them accountable than allow your spouse to continue to abuse you or your children.
 You will never be to blame your year spouse is abusive actions but you can control your life no matter how out of control you may feel.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan